- Child Custody

 - Family Law

 Relatively recent statutes enacted by the Texas legislature specifically declare same-sex marriage and civil unions void within the state.
 Based on this legislation, you can surmise that divorce is not possible for same-sex couples in a state where their marriages are not possible.
 However, the Texas Supreme Court is currently considering two cases that can potentially change the laws.

 The two cases are being litigated as one case before the Texas Supreme Court.
 While both gay couples were legally married in Massachusetts, they now seek divorce within two different jurisdictions in Texas.
-According to the Houston Chronicle, the lawyer representing the couples is arguing the following points in favor of divorce for his clients:
+According to the Lubbock Chronicle, the lawyer representing the couples is arguing the following points in favor of divorce for his clients:

 As of November 2013, the Texas Supreme Court decision is still months away but the case does pose significant issues for same-sex couples who move to Texas after being legally married in another state.
 Due to residency restrictions imposed for divorce in every state, dissolving a same-sex marriage from one state may be virtually impossible without moving back to the state and remaining there for the prescribed residency period.

 You may plan to remain married for the rest of your lives but, if you decide to move to Texas, it makes sense to seek advice from an experienced Texas divorce lawyer.
 You may be able to set up contracts or other legal documents that protect your rights and the rights of your children in the event that you decide to separate down the road.